apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

  mvn install -Dload.file=src/main/resources/FortressRestArbacSamplePolicy.xml
  ```

  e.
-Now demoUser4 may execute every service and pass the ARBAC checks corresponding with the test data inside of Apache Fortress Core's integration test suite.
+Now *demoUser4* may invoke every service in the subsystem and pass all of the ARBAC checks corresponding with the test data inside of Apache Fortress Core's integration test suite.

-## 7. The list of Services that enforce ARBAC02 checking.
+## 7. The list of Services that enforce ARBAC checking.

 |  #  | **Services**                   | UserOU Check | PermOU Check | Role Range Check | **ADMIN Permissions**                                                                             |
 | --- | ------------------------------ | ------------ | ------------ | ---------------- | ------------------------------------------------------------------------------------------------- |